autism-101/hugo-website/content/english/about.md

 # about
 about:
-  title: "I'm An Autistic Person"
+  title: "About Autism-101"
-  content: "I have a passion to try and help those who are newly diagnosed or self-diagnosed as Autistic
-    and those who think they might be."
+  content: "I'm Jeff Owens, an Autistic person that is passionate about helping those who are newly diagnosed or self-diagnosed as Autistic and those who think they might be.
+I built this website to help Autistic people connect with each other, and to learn more about Autism."
   image: "images/autism-101-group.jpg"

 # founders_quote
 founders_quote:
-  name: "Naoki Higashida"
+  name: "Jeff Owens"
-  subtitle: "Autistic Author - \"The Reason I Jump\""
+  subtitle: "@Autism1o1"
-  image: "images/avatar/04.png"
+  image: "images/avatar/03.jpg"
-  content: "Everybody has a heart that can be touched by something."
+  content: "Autistic people just want to be treated with respect like everyone else."

 # who_we_are